 Disclaimer: This process alters history, so do it on a feature branch, not the default branch.
 If it's part of a pull request, wait until the project maintainer asks you to do it– changing history on an open pull request can make an ongoing discussion difficult to follow.

 Most pull requests go through a loop like this:

 - Make changes

-- Repeat steps 2 and 3 until pull request is ready to merge
+- Repeat #2 and #3 until pull request is ready to merge

-At the end, the pull request branch can be pretty messy.
+Prior to the merge, the pull request branch can be pretty messy.
 We can fix this by 'squashing' the branch.

 Check out this branch: